skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial-1.md

 }
 ```

-The most important lines in this sections are //lines 13 and 14//.
+The most important lines in this sections are *lines 13 and 14*.
 Here we're specifying the C/C++ function to import into our .NET class.
 There are a couple of things to note about this:

  * The modifier is `static extern`. `extern` means that the function is imported from C/C++. `static` is necessary because the function has no knowledge about the class `Program`.
  * The name of the function matches the name of C/C++ function.
  * The type of parameter `str` is a .NET type (here: `string`).
-P/Invoke automatically converts (also called: //marshals//) data types from .NET to C/C++ and the other way around.
+P/Invoke automatically converts (also called: *marshals*) data types from .NET to C/C++ and the other way around.
- * The attribute `[DllImport]` specifies the name of DLL file from which we import the function. //Note:// [DllImport](http://msdn.microsoft.com/en-us/library/system.runtime.interopservices.dllimportattribute.aspx) allows you to control almost every aspect of the import, like providing a different .NET method name or specifying the calling convention.
+ * The attribute `[DllImport]` specifies the name of DLL file from which we import the function. *Note:* [DllImport](http://msdn.microsoft.com/en-us/library/system.runtime.interopservices.dllimportattribute.aspx) allows you to control almost every aspect of the import, like providing a different .NET method name or specifying the calling convention.

 Now compile the project and it should print `Hello, PInvoke!` to the console.